peachpiecompiler/peachpie-docs/docs/scenarios/beginner/using-package.md

 }
 ```

-Library is compiled and packed into a NuGet package upon building:
+The library is compiled and packed into a NuGet package upon building:
 ```shell
 dotnet build
 ```